...

 Rules of the road in Tuscany

-• you may drive at 90 km/h on lower class roads
+• 90 km/h on secondary roads

 1) Florence – the city of artists